 Heaven on Earth – Traveling to Iceland

 This is the first post in my Europe travel series.
-I wanted to start off in chronological order as Iceland was the first country that me and my husband traveled to.
-When me and my husband started planning this trip, Iceland wasn’t a country that was on our radar.
-However, when we began researching flights, we saw that we could take a direct flight from the Twin Cities to Iceland which helped solidify our decision to fly to Iceland first.
+I wanted to start in chronological order, as Iceland was the first country that my husband and I traveled to.
+When my husband and I started planning this trip, Iceland wasn’t a country that was on our radar.
+However, when we began researching flights, we saw that we could take a direct flight from the Twin Cities to Iceland, which helped solidify our decision to fly to Iceland first.

 This is a photo from Iceland.
 It shows a gray, yellow, and blue colored sky.
 Beneath the sky, there is gray rock covered in this bright green, yellow, and deep green grass.